rohanmr/Atom-Logo-HTML-CSS/README.md

 # Atom-Logo-HTML-CSS

-Download the Code and Open In VS Code.
+Download the Code and Open it in VS Code.

 Run on Live-Server.